Diseases & Conditions

 A surgical procedure called "spinal fusion" will significantly straighten the curve and then fuse the vertebrae together so that they heal into a single, solid bone.
 This will stop growth completely in the part of the spine affected by scoliosis.

 During the procedure, the spinal bones that make up the curve are realigned.
 Small pieces of bone — called bone graft — are placed into the spaces between the vertebrae to be fused.
-Over time, the bones grows together — similar to when a broken bone heals.
+Over time, the bones grow together — similar to when a broken bone heals.

 Metal rods are typically used to hold the bones in place until the fusion happens.
 The rods are attached to the spine by hooks, screws, and/or wires.

 Exactly how much of the spine is fused depends upon your child's curve(s).
 Only the curved vertebrae are fused together.
 The other bones of the spine remain able to move and assist in motion.

 By the second day after surgery, most patients are able to walk without wearing a brace.
 Discharge from the hospital is usually less than 1 week following surgery.
 Most children can return to school and resume their daily activities within 4 weeks.

 Spinal fusion is very successful in stopping the curve from growing.
 Surgery is also able to straighten the curve significantly, which improves the patient's appearance.

 Most children can return to sporting activities within 6 to 9 months after surgery.
 Because surgery causes permanent limitation of some spine movements, however, participation in contact sports such as football is discouraged.